A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Multiobjective Louvain-like method for multiplex networks

 In this section, we present our method for community detection in multiplex networks which, based on the popular Louvain heuristic method for single-layer networks \cite{Blondel}, aims at maximizing the modularity of all layers simultaneously.
 Unlike many alternative strategies, where either the multiplex or the cost function are aggregated into a single-layer representative of the original multiple layers, our approach directly takes into account the multiobjective nature of the problem under analysis, i.e., the existence of more than one objective to optimize.
 To this end, we maintain and update a list of suitable community assignments during the algorithm, each of them being preferable over the others with respect to a specific criterion.

 More formally, consider a multiplex with $k$ layers $G_1,\dots,G_k$, where $G_s=(V,E_s)$ is the graph forming the $s$-th layer.
-Thus, consider the vector of layer modularities $Q=(Q_1,\dots,Q_k)$, with the modularity score of the $s$-th layer defined as
+Thus, consider the vector of layer modularities $Q=(Q_1,\dots,Q_k)$.
+Here and everywhere in the text, we shall always assume vectors are column vectors, unless otherwise specified.
+The modularity score of the $s$-th layer is defined as

 where the sum runs over all pairs of vertices, $A^{(s)}$ is the adjacency matrix of $G_s$, $m_s$ the total number of edges in $E_s$ (or the sum of all their weights, in the case of weighted graphs), $d_i^{(s)}$ is the degree (or weighted degree) of the node $i$ in $G_s$, $C_i$ is the community node $i$ belongs to, and the function $\delta$ yields one if vertices $i$ and $j$ are in the same community (i.e.,\ $C_i=C_j$) and zero otherwise.